 23. Camp!

 Camping is a great way to experience nature and really enjoy everything the mountains have to offer.
 You can backcountry camp or front-country camp, whichever you feel more comfortable with.
-Reservations open in January and do fill up fast, but you can always watch for cancellations or try for one of the first-come-first-serve sites!
+Reservations typically open in January and do fill up fast, but you can always watch for cancellations or try for one of the first-come-first-serve sites!

 24. Visit or Stay in Canmore